Longing to Know Fully As I Am Fully Known

 — Psalm 139:13

-The Psalms carry remarkable transparency.
-David pours out joy, rage, shame, longing, gratitude, fear, repentance, and worship because he lives with the awareness that he is already fully seen.
+David pours out joy, rage, shame, longing, gratitude, fear, repentance, and worship because he lives before the God who already sees him fully and still draws near.

 Martin Buber described two ways of relating to reality: I–It and I–Thou.

-In an I–It relationship, another being becomes an object to categorize, analyze, manage, or use.
-Modern life increasingly trains us to see one another through abstraction.
-People become profiles, demographics, diagnoses, customers, productivity units, audiences, and political tribes.
+In an I–It relationship, another being becomes something to categorize, analyze, manage, or use.
+Modern life trains us in this constantly.

 An I–Thou relationship moves differently.
-Another person is encountered as presence rather than utility.
-They carry mystery, depth, and personhood that exceed category.
+The other person is encountered as presence rather than utility.
+They carry mystery, depth, and personhood beyond category.

 Buber believed every genuine I–Thou encounter ultimately points toward what he called the Eternal Thou.